Mrinal81/TestDemo/README.md

 .
 In Terminal write npm app.js

-# AFTER DOING ABOVE STEP, THEN ONLY DO THIS STEP FOR STARTING THE HTML PAGE
+# AFTER DOING THE ABOVE STEP, THEN ONLY DO THIS STEP FOR STARTING THE HTML PAGE

 # 1st WAY
 .
 Right-click on the api.html file and click on Open with Live Server.